-DARE: Discovery, Achievement, and Research Excellence at USask is a new initiative out of the Office of the Vice-President, Research.
+DARE: Discovery, Achievement, and Research Excellence at USask is an initiative out of the Office of the Vice-President Research.
 DARE provides targeted programming for faculty who are new to USask to help launch their research programs and build cross-campus connections.
-DARE supports new faculty within 5 years of their hire date, including targeted programming for Early Career Researchers.
-DARE will provide practical and tailored resources for new faculty, create interdisciplinary programming to support grant development, and host networking events for new faculty.
+New faculty within 5 years of their hire date, including Early Career Researchers, can benefit from our practical and tailored resources, interdisciplinary grant development programming, and networking events, all designed to empower USask’s new researchers.

 Welcome to USask

 DARE provides an early introduction to the USask research community.
-The DARE program will:
+The DARE program:

-• Reach out to and meet with new faculty hires;
+• Reaches out to and meets with new faculty hires;

-• Answer questions and provide resources to help launch your research program.
+• Answers questions and provides resources to help launch your research program.

 For more information and questions, contact dare.rasi@usask.ca